VisionEval/VisionEval-Docs/docs/09-estimation.md

 * This module step uses data sources including NHTS 2009, FHWA HPMS, FTA NTD, EPA SLD
 * This module step uses model types including Hurdle and Linear regression
-* This module step is estimated using the following approaches: Pre-estimated, saved objects in data-raw/estimated
+* This module step is estimated using the following methods: Pre-estimated, saved objects in data-raw/estimated
 * This module step is documented in inst/module_docs/CalculateAltModeTrips.md

 The models in this model step are: